time calculator

 FAQs

-Is the conversion done in UTC or local time?
+Is the conversion performed in UTC or local time?

-All conversions run in UTC to match how Unix timestamps are defined.
+All conversions are performed in UTC to match how Unix timestamps are defined.
+The numeric timestamp you see here should match what your backend systems use when treating values as epoch seconds.

 Related calculators